 He received the highest civilian award given by Pakistan, Nishan –e- imtiaz which was previously received by only one Indian, that is the former Prime Minister Morarji Desai.
 He had also received Dadasaheb Phalke award for his contribution in bollywood films.
 It is not possible to highlight the contribution of the legend of legends in a small article, as he had created an image which made him indispensable over 70 years in bollywood films.

 Yet his journey is not over.
 Even in the present age directors like Subhash Ghai engage him with his new projects these days.
+Many veteran actors came to Dilip Kumar to greet him on his birthday in 2012 and 2013.
 The viewers want Dilip Kumar to continue acting in bollywood films if his health permits.
 Viewers had got addicted to his soft tune of dialogue throwing and want him to reproduce the magic again.